jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 ## Introduction

 Welcome to the next installment of the Jear-Bear Letters.
-After a brief three hiatus, we're back with a new series called Seven Degrees of Strangers.
+After a brief four month hiatus, we're back with a new series called Seven Degrees of Strangers.

-Over the course of the next 7 weeks, I will write about the conversation I have with 7 people, each one degree of separation away.
+Over the course of the next 7 weeks, I will write about the conversation I had with 7 people, each one degree of separation away.
 You'll get to hear their stories and experiences, and how I relate to them.
 At the end of each interview, I will ask the participant to choose the next person for me to interview.